What occurs during crossing over in meiosis? | Channels for Pearson+

 Understand that meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells, each genetically distinct from the parent cell.

-Recognize that crossing over occurs during prophase I of meiosis, which is the first stage of meiosis I.
+Recognize that crossing over occurs during prophase I of meiosis.
+This is when homologous chromosomes pair up and exchange segments of genetic material.

-During crossing over, homologous chromosomes (pairs of similar chromosomes from each parent) come together in a process called synapsis, forming a structure known as a tetrad.
+Identify homologous chromosomes as pairs of chromosomes, one from each parent, that are similar in shape, size, and genetic content.

-Within the tetrad, non-sister chromatids (chromatids from homologous chromosomes) exchange segments of genetic material.
-This exchange is facilitated by the formation of chiasmata, which are points where the chromatids are physically connected.
+During crossing over, the chromatids of homologous chromosomes break and rejoin, leading to the exchange of genetic material.
+This process increases genetic diversity.

 Watch next